 Nadia (B) mentions in the clip that nails can turn black, it happens in some cases that women have discolored nails.
 Undergoing chemotherapy treatments can also cause infertility or an early onset of menopause.
 Young women had to therefore decide, before chemotherapy started, if they wished to undergo cryo preservation (egg freezing) to increase their chances of being able to get pregnant after the treatment.
 You can read more about this in Preserving fertility.

 A common side-effect of chemotherapy is the loss of hair.
-Women described losing their hair in different ways and times.
+Women described losing their hair in different ways and at different times.
 For some, this started a 10 days after their first treatment and for others it started around the 3rd week.
 Some women gradually lost their hair and others described the process as 'fast and furious'.
-Iceni for example remembered a clump of hair blowing away in the wind during a storm.
+Iceni, for example, remembered a clump of hair blowing away in the wind during a storm.
 Debbra's hair only thinned following her first treatment.
 Another thing sometimes noted was the remarkable loss of all body hair, including the hair on arms and legs, eyebrows and eyelashes, pubic hair but also the hair in their nose.

 Women made very personal choices around anticipating hair loss.
 Some women shaved their hair before it started to fall out and others tried to keep their hair for as long as possible.
 Julie decided to try many different haircuts before taking it all off; Melissa donated her hair to an organization that made wigs for children with cancer; and Christine ended up participating in a fashion show just after her head was shaved which was, in her words, ‘a real gift’.